jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

         sudo /etc/init.d/dnsmasq stop -> To stop DNS Server sudo killall named -> to stopped stupid named service (another dns server) sudo /et/init,d/dnsmasq start -> to restart dnsserver

+**Gem is not installing?**

+0. Type rvm requirements and install all packages that RVM proposes!

+1. Review the error output and run the manual install as suggested.

+2. Notice the missing libraries.
+My usual missing ones are mysql-devel,zlib,zlib-devel,libxml2.

 **How do I remove the certificate from my iPhone when I'm done?**